moniafavaro/journi/README.md

 As a team we did the backend together, following guidance from previous homework from the Bootcamp.

-On the backend we created our on database which gave ownership to account posts and created a following system.
+On the backend we created our own database which gave ownership to account posts and created a following system.

-First of all we created a register and login page, and then we focus on the homepage, where you can see a map and on the side is the feed.
+First of all we created a register and login page, and then we focused on the homepage, where you can see a map and on the side is the feed.

 The feed works well, and is influenced by your friends posts and is ordered by the date it was posted.

-We used mapBox to create our own map which had points and locations attatched to it based on the locations put within the posts, this created almost a pinning map system which was the main focus when creating this platform.
+We used mapBox to create our own map which had points and locations attached to it based on the locations put within the posts, this created almost a pinning map system which was the main focus when creating this platform.

-So when you click on a post it will show you the exactly location on the map.
+So when you click on a post it will show you the exact location on the map.

 I was focussed on integrating the frontend with the backend, home and profile page, search bar, as well as other small functionalities and styling.